-In the first section of this paper, rather than recount all of the turns of MT since 1994, we will summarize the progress we observe in understanding MT, TA, and their interrelations since then.
+In the first section of this paper, rather than recount all of the turns of MT since 1984, we will summarize the progress we observe in understanding MT, TA, and their interrelations since that year.
 In Section 2, we cover aspects of the evolution of the MT field that seem related to the evolution of the Internet.
-We start with 1994, because it is the first time MT appeared on the Internet, and because the prior period has largely been covered elsewhere: see in particular [6, 10, 11].
+We start with the last Cranfield conference (1994), because the prior period has largely been covered elsewhere: see in particular [34, 71, 72].
 That limitation provides a reason to limit our lookahead in Section 3, where we describe the MT evolution we expect in the next fifteen (rather than twenty-five) years, in the context of the Semantic Web (Web 3.0).

-1. Progress in understanding MT, TA, and their interrelations
+1. Progress in understanding MT, TA, and their interrelations since 1984

-1.1 Dimensions of analysis of MT systems
+1.1 Dimensions of analysis of MT systems architectures

-MT systems were first classified according to the technological approach used: in 1976, one spoke already of "nG" (n-th generation) systems.
-1G systems (e.g., GAT, Systran) were direct (word-for-word) and directly programmed; 2G systems used intermediate linguistic structures and were programmed in metalanguages; and futuristic 3G systems would translate by understand-ing, using world (gnostic or encyclopedic) knowledge, and would to some degree mimic translators' brain processes.
+MT systems were first classified according to the technological approach used: in 1976, one spoke of "nG" (n-th generation) systems.
+1G systems (e.g., GAT, Systran) were direct (word-for-word) and directly programmed; 2G systems used intermediate linguistic structures and were programmed in metalanguages; and futuristic 3G systems would translate by understanding, using world (gnostic or encyclopedic) knowledge, and would to some degree mimic translators' brain processes.